10 Mysterious Places Around Indochina – Part 1

 Indochina is known to be a land of mysteries

 The mysterious places below are some of the most amazing.
 So sit back and be astounded by these mysterious places around Indochina.

 Most tourists choose to visit Cambodia because of its so famous temples of Angkor which will leave an indelible impression to any visitors when coming here.
 Angkor, the capital of the Khmer Empire, includes a long list of sites: Angkor Wat, Angkor Thom, Ta Prohm, Bayon Temple, Banteay Kdei, Preah Khan, Phnom Bakheng, Banteay Srei, Ta Keo, and so many other temples.
-Among them, Angkor Wat is the largest and most spectacular also the most well-known of all.
+Among them, Angkor Wat is the largest and most spectacular and also most well-known of all.
 But few people know about the "other Angkor Wat" - Banteay Chhmar.

 While tourists flock to the largest religious temple in the world, Angkor Wat

 The lesser-known Banteay Chhmar Temple offers serenity and beauty without the crowds